-It is understood that the project involves the construction of a large warehouse-type building in the northern portion of the Stage 1 site, with pavements on the northern and western sides of the building for service and delivery vehicles.
-The southern portion of the Stage 1 site will consist of an on-grade vehicle parking area with access from both Station Street and Jamison Road.
+It is understood that the project involves the construction of a large warehouse-type building in the eastern portion of the Stage 1 site, with pavements on the northern and eastern sides of the building for service and delivery vehicles.
+The western portion of the Stage 1 site will consist of an on-grade vehicle parking area with access from both Station Street and a new road to be constructed between Station Street and Woodriff Street.